hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 I totally agree with Oldes.

 [21:41:37](#dROSmrokKWTdnSag_YdHPtDiWrsxdkLF9yij15GFLNU) <hiiamboris (NOT THIS ONE)>:
-@greggirwin sometimes experiences a hard reset in his design thoughts Ì†ΩÌ∏â
+@greggirwin sometimes experiences a hard reset in his design thoughts üòâ

 [21:42:41](#fGax3uQ8d8T5ZfT4QkoaEpvbuyvaES97QSICc_G-nks) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * Negative length/range is something, what is completely normal in Rebol... it is sad, that in Red one would have to write: